drawingjourney/drawingjourney.github.io/_posts/2016-06-07-bella-lo-interview.md

 I felt a lot more confident.
 Then I got a subscription to [Lynda.com](http://lynda.com/).
 This is not a paid advertisement!
-I learned so much from the online lessons and the instructors on that website---I can't thank them enough.
+I learned so much from the online lessons and the instructors on that website --- I can't thank them enough.

 **How long did it take before you got your current position at Wizdy?**